YingruWuGit/HiCKey/README.md

 "samp2n.txt" is the hierarchical TADs example demonstrated in our paper, it was produced by Forcato (2017) and normalized.

-# Normalization:
+# Normalization

 HiCKey requires normalized Hi-C matrix, that the effect of power law decay removed.
 Usually the observed over expected precedure is preferred, as many Hi-C datasets are released in this form.
 Otherwise we suggest a simple normalization method.
 Let Y = y_{ij} be raw reads, apply x_{ij} = y_{ij}/(|i-j|^a) to do the transform. the parameter 'a' should be estimated from elements close to the main diagonal where most of the power law effect pronounced.

-# Arguments setting:
+# Arguments setting

 "BrownianP.txt" is the simulated distribution of our test statistic, "arguments.txt" is arguments setting.
 They are essential for every analysis.